zcardais/P8_accessibility_refactor/README.md

 - Heading elements are used to provide hierarchical structure to page content.

-- `<p>` tags with the class "heading" these should be changed to help assist screen readers.
+- `<p>` tags with the class "heading" have been replaced by `<h2>` tags to help assist screen readers.

+- Now using background image without text (concert02_no_text.jpg) and added text to the HTML to roughly match the layout.
+Added Montserrat font to replace Open Sans.

+- TODO: Next is Add alt tags to all images and then Make sure that the decorative images in tour.html have an empty alt attribute i.e alt="".